 Big cities aren't for everyone, but if you like the bright lights and buzz of a thriving metropolis, the following should not disappoint.

 Sao Paulo is the largest city in South America by population.
 This is not surprising as Sao Paulo is Brazil's center of commerce and a huge sprawling metropolis.

 Although Sao Paulo may not be at the top of your list of vacation hot-spots, it is a thriving city worth checking out.
 It's a bit of a concrete jungle, but when the day's work is done, the visitors and residents of this city of trade and industry like to play as hard as they work.

 While you're in Cuzco visiting Machu Picchu, don't forget about the historical capital city of Peru the second most populous city in South America.
 Visit for the Pacific Coast views (and scenic cliff walkway El Malecon), the architecture, ancient ruins, Peruvian cuisine, and the eclectic art museums.

 Bogota is the third largest city in South America by population, which is not surprising as it is Colombia's capital city.

 It is also one of the highest cities by elevation at 2620 m.
 (8646 ft) in the Andes.
-It is a modern city that respects its histories so you will see new highrise buildings alongside colonial churches.
+It is a modern city that respects its history so you will see new high-rise buildings alongside colonial churches.

-You'll see a bit of everything, fantastic art galleries and museums, universities and gorgeous theaters.
-But you'll also find shanty towns and neighbourhoods full of graffiti.
+You'll see a bit of everything, from fantastic art galleries and museums, to universities and gorgeous theaters.
+But you'll also find shanty towns and neighborhoods full of graffiti.